 South Arts Regional Touring Grant

-The South Arts Regional Touring Grant will support Ranky Tanky’s 3-day residency at Erwin Middle and High Schools and their performances at the October LEAF Festival, October 20-23, 2016.
+In October, 2016 The South Arts Regional Touring Grant supported Ranky Tanky’s 3-day residency at Erwin Middle and High Schools and their performances at the October LEAF Festival, October 20-23, 2016.
 This performance and school residency is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and the North Carolina Arts Council.

 Beattie Foundation & Page and George Bradham Family Foundation